submission-paper-code/submit/README.md

 <!--- under the License. -->

 # COLT: Lightweight Multi-LLM Collaboration through Shared MCTS Reasoning for Model Compilation
 Detailed implementations of this project are included in the folder python/tvm/meta_schedule/search_strategy.
+This project uses TVM, an open source compiler stack for deep learning systems with [Apache-2.0](LICENSE) license.

 Usage:
 1. Install TVM and configure the environment as detailed in TVM's documentation.